+DP Strategy and

+Hawkesbury.

-DP Strategy & DP Action Output measure Progress Annual Comments 4.1 Transport infrastructure & c onnections - Creating an integra nted and well maintained transport system is an important local priority 4.1.1 Our roads and other transport. ort infrastructure will be planned and provided to ensure connected, efficient and safe movement for all modes of Complete Stage 2 of the comprehensive traffic study of the Hawkesbury.
-Stage 2 completed Ongoing Stage 2 traffic modeling has commenced incorporating traffic counts and use of origin/destination data.
-Modeling will be completed with scenario testing being finalised in 2019/20.
-Testing of various growth and development scenarios for future year planning has commenced.
-Assistance provided to NSW RMS Completed Council continues to respond to issues raised by the community and lobby to the Roads and Maritime Service (RMS) in planning and resolving capacity issues.
-Council has also assisted the RMS by providing it with traffic modelling studies.
-Advocate for the provision of major transport services and linkages to improve transport connections within and external to the Hawkesbury.
-Advocacy undertaken Partially completed Council staff continue to work with and advocate for transport services and connections through Roads & Maritime Services (RMS) and City Deals. , , Solutions explored and implemented Ongoing During the 2018 / 2019 period Council's Community Enforcement Team have successfully monitored all of Hawkesbury's timed parking areas and responded to all parking enquiries reported to Council.
+OP Action Output Measure Progress Annual Comments Our Assets 4.1 Transport infrastructu ure & connections - Creating an in ntegrated and well n naintained transport system is an important local priority 4.1.1 Our roads and other train nsport infrastructure will be planned and provided to ensu re connected, efficient and safe movement for all modes of transport.
+Undertake a review of parking requiremand provisions in Windsor and Richmon implement solutions to address any ider parking issues. d, and implemented Ongoing During the 2018 / 2019 period Council's Community Enforcement Team have successfully monitored all of Hawkesbury's timed parking areas and responded to all parking enquiries reported to Council.
 Council's Community Enforcement Team commenced the development of a school parking program.
 This was developed in collaboration with Council's Community Service Section, which will look to address parking and safety around schools.
-4.1.2 Establish and maintain relat ionships with transport provide rs and other levels of gov vernment to improve and extend public transport services Access provided to community transport services Ongoing Transport options for isolated residents have been expanded through implementation of additional community transport bus services to outlying areas including North of Kurrajong and Wisemans Ferry
+Complete Stage 2 of the comprehensive traffic study of the Hawkesbury. e Stage 2 completed Ongoing Stage 2 modelling has been undertaken, incorporating traffic counts and use of origin/destination data.
+Modelling completed with scenario testing being finalised.
+Testing of various growth and development scenarios for future year planning has commenced.
+Assist the NSW Roads and Maritime Se in understanding and taking action to re traffic congestion within the Hawkesbury duce RMS Completed Council continues to respond to issues raised by Council and the community and assist /lobby RMS in planning and resolving capacity issues.
+Modelling provided to RMS for studies.
+Advocate for the provision of major trans services and linkages to improve transp connections within and external to the Partially completed Council staff continue to work with and advocate for transport services and connections through Roads & Maritime Services (RMS) and City Deals.